balazskreith/devclego/README.md

 devclego
 ==================================

-Devclego is a skeleton for writing a program in C language, in order to process data, using threads, signals, puffers and arbitrary connectable components.
+Devclego is a program skeleton for writing an application in C programming language, capable of processing data using threads, signals, puffers, arbitrary connectable components and finite state machine.

 # Developer manuals: